-- (1) The applicant shall adhere to requirements prescribed by these Rules and Regulations and to any additional requirements prescribed by the Manager or by the Board, or both, to insure compliance with the District's Rules and Regulations as to obtaining water, sewer, recycled water and natural treatment system service and as to characteristics, quality, and quantity of recyclable and non-recyclable sewage that the District is willing to receive into its facilities. - (2) The applicant shall pay the specified fees and charges prior to the issuance of a permit.
-These charges are as set forth in Exhibit B and the respective portions thereof, which set forth applicable rates and charges of the District.
-Exhibit B hereto and the rates and charges provided for therein are by this reference incorporated herein and may be changed by the District from time to time.
-In such instances, a revised Exhibit B or a portion thereof will be substituted to these Rules and Regulations.

-In instances where assessment bond proceedings provide facilities normally funded by connection fees or by a developer subject to reimbursement, such assessments shall be paid concurrent with the payment of such connection fees.
-The Board may defer in its discretion such payment of any such assessment bonds in instances when an interim nonresidential use is to occur.
+- 4.3.1 Compliance.
+The applicant shall adhere to requirements prescribed by these Rules and Regulations and to any additional requirements prescribed by the Manager or by the Board, or both, to insure compliance with the District's Rules and Regulations as to obtaining water, sewer, recycled water and natural treatment system service and as to characteristics, quality, and quantity of recyclable and non-recyclable sewage that the District is willing to receive into its facilities. - 4.3.2 Payment Prior to Permit Issuance.
+The applicant shall pay the District's specified fees and charges prior to the issuance of a permit.
+These charges are set forth in Exhibit B, and may be changed by the District from time to time.
+If assessment bond proceeds finance facilities normally funded by connection fees or by a developer subject to reimbursement, then those assessments must be paid concurrently with the payment of the associated connection fees.
+The Board may defer in its discretion the payment of any such assessment bonds in instances when an interim nonresidential use is to occur.

-- (3) By reason of circumstances beyond the control of the District, or in order to protect the facilities of the District, or for the protection of the public health, safety, and welfare of the residents or property owners of the District, service may be terminated under the conditions set forth below: - [a] Water, sewer, recycled water and/or natural treatment system service may be terminated on a temporary or permanent basis in the manner provided for in Section 7 or Section 14 herein at any time the applicant's, owner's, or customer's operations do not conform to the applicable requirements, as provided for herein. - [b] The District may terminate recycled water service on a temporary basis at any time recycled water at the terminal point of the District's reclamation plant does not meet the requirements of regulatory agencies, including those prescribed by the State of California, Administrative Code, Title 22, Chapter 4.
-Recycled water service will, in such case, be restored at such time that recycled water at the terminal point of the reclamation plant again meets the requirements of regulatory agencies or at such time that the District supplements the recycled water system from sources other than the reclamation plant. - (4) The District shall not be liable for any damage by water or recycled water or otherwise resulting from defective plumbing, broken or faulty services, or water or recycled water mains; or resulting from any condition of the water or recycled water itself, or any substance that may be mixed with or be in the water or recycled water as delivered to any customer.
+- 4.3.3 Termination of Service.
+By reason of circumstances beyond the control of the District, or in order to protect the facilities of the District, or for the protection of the public health, safety, and welfare of the residents or property owners of the District, the District may terminate service under the conditions set forth below: - (1) Water, sewer, recycled water, and/or natural treatment system service may be terminated on a temporary or permanent basis in the manner provided for in Section 7 or Section 14 at any time the applicant's, owner's, or customer's operations do not conform to the applicable requirements, as provided for herein. - (2) The District may terminate recycled water service on a temporary basis at any time recycled water at the terminal point of the District's reclamation plant does not meet the requirements of regulatory agencies, including those prescribed by the State of California, Administrative Code, Title 22, Chapter 4.
+Recycled water service will, in that case, be restored when the recycled water at the terminal point of the reclamation plant again meets the requirements of regulatory agencies or when the District supplements the recycled water system from sources other than the reclamation plant. - 4.3.4 Limit of Liability.
+The District shall not be liable for any damage by water or recycled water or otherwise resulting from defective plumbing, broken or faulty services, or water or recycled water mains; or resulting from any condition of the water or recycled water itself, or any substance that may be mixed with or be in the water or recycled water as delivered to any customer.
 All applicants for service connections or water or recycled water service shall be required to accept such conditions of pressure and service as are provided by the distribution system at the location of the proposed service connection and to hold the District harmless from all damage arising from low pressure or high pressure conditions or from interruptions of service.

-(5) The District shall not be liable for any damage by sewage or inadequate capacity, from defective plumbing, broken or faulty laterals, sewers, or collection systems resulting from any conditions beyond the control of the District or otherwise.
+The District shall not be liable for any damage by sewage or inadequate capacity, from defective plumbing, broken or faulty upper or lower laterals, sewers, or collection systems resulting from any conditions beyond the control of the District or otherwise.

-4.4 SIZE, LOCATION, AND INSTALLATION OF SERVICE LINE OR LATERAL SEWER
+4.4 SIZE, LOCATION, AND INSTALLATION OF SERVICE LINE OR LOWER LATERAL